N3rdL0rd/ababa/source/content/List of Modifiers.md

 			- Interpreted as Klingon by default
 - Capable of: LQP
 	- Followed by a verb.
 Specifies the the modified noun is capable of verb
+- The action of: WB
+	- Can only modify verbs.
+Modified verb becomes treated as a noun meaning "The action of doing this verb."
+For example:
+		- BDQ H (WB)BE
+		    - I want to do the action of eating